TheWaySheGoes/BlackjackRecommenderSystem/README.md

 # BlackjackRecommenderSystem
-Simple Ai for playing the Blackjack game
+Simple Ai for playing the Blackjack game.
+This is still work in prgress with a "working" GUI.
+Entry point is in main.py

 <h1>Initial stuff</h1>
 <p>All of the dependencies are in the requirements.txt